TOWNSHEND -- Kevin Burke wears a few (winter) hats at Leland & Gray Middle and High School.

 Leland & Gray has since had a special arrangement with Mount Snow, which the resort still honors.
 On Wednesdays, students involved in the program travel to an area mountain, usually Mount Snow.

 On other days, if there’s enough snow on the ground, practice takes place at the school, which rests on a hill.
-If there is no white stuff, balance board and
+If there is no white stuff, balance board and strength training is carried out.

 Participating students will also make pilgrimages to local ski meccas like Bromley, Okemo, Jay’s Peak, and Killington.
 Meanwhile, Burke is trying to establish a boardercross event at Stratton, and he wants it be recognized and sanctioned by the state’s official high school sports governing body, the Vermont Principal’s Association.